it985/my-stars/README.md

 ## Elixir

-*   [elixir-desktop/desktop](https://github.com/elixir-desktop/desktop) - Elixir library to write Windows, macOS, Linux, Android apps with OTP24 & Phoenix.LiveView
+*   [elixir-desktop/desktop](https://github.com/elixir-desktop/desktop) - Building native-like Elixir apps for Windows, MacOS, Linux, iOS and Android using Phoenix LiveView!

 *   [thechangelog/changelog.com](https://github.com/thechangelog/changelog.com) - Changelog is news and podcast for developers.
 This is our open source platform.